-The Music department is managed overall by the Head of Faculty, Miss Jessop, and lead by the Stuart Barden (Acting Subject Lead).
+The Music department is managed overall by the Head of Faculty, Miss Jessop, and lead by the Stuart Barden (Acting Head of Music).
 The Head of Subject has overall responsibility for all key stages and for the vision and ethos of the department, for curriculum development and staff development needs.
 The department is also supported by a team of visiting peripatetic teachers.
 There are two specialist music classrooms; one keyboard suite, the other with a variety of percussion instruments and ICT.
 Each classroom has a computer linked projector and appropriate subject based ICT.
 The department has two practice rooms and two band rehearsal rooms.

 Music Management and Staffing

-Mr S Barden (Acting Subject Lead)
+Mr S Barden (Acting Head of Music)

 Mrs V Marcus-Ryan (Teacher of Music)